kyleman/Osara-Grabber/README.md

 ## in MacOS Finder
 Unzip Osara_Grabber_MacOS.zip and run Osara_Grabber.
 If MacOS prevents you from running the file, control click the file and press open in the menu.
-For VoiceOver users, control clicking is the same as VoiceOver + shift + control + m.
-In this case VoiceOver has to be the capslock key.
+For VoiceOver users, control clicking is the same as VoiceOver + shift + m.

 ## in Windows file explorer
 Unzip Osara_Grabber_Windows.zip and run Osara_Grabber.exe.
 You then complete the install process in the Osara installer.